 This is of course assuming you accept a belief in conspiracies as a delusion in the first place, which I do not believe is the case every time.
 For someone to be delusional, they need to be provided evidence to the contrary and still hold the false belief.
-For many people who believe in Q, and other conspiracies as well, I do not feel it is a mental illness which prevents them for accepting evidence to refute their claim, but rather an inability to evaluate evidence appropriately in the first place.
+For many people who believe in Q, and other conspiracies as well, I do not feel it is a mental illness which prevents them from accepting evidence to refute their claim, but rather an inability to evaluate evidence appropriately in the first place.

 For many people, a YouTube video or website with an expert explaining in language they can understand can be very powerful, and once they throw in the odd bit of cherry-picked data or untested hypothesis, it can become appealing to believe the conspiracy.
 Learning to evaluate evidence and data and apply the proper weight to an argument depending on the reliability of the source is a difficult thing.
 I have received a world class medical education where evaluating evidence forms the core of practice, but even now I cannot help be pulled in from time to time by tempting claims, and can get lost in often contradictory data.

 The world can be a complicated and confusing place, and sometimes a simple answer to complex questions is tempting.
 Believing that the guy you support has a plan and will win is a comforting thing, even when all the evidence is to the contrary.
-This does not make someone mentally ill, it makes them human.
+This does not make someone mentally ill, it is just a part of life.
 Challenging some of the false narratives people have fallen for over the last four years is a crucial part of moving forwards and repairing some of the damage done, but we need to do this from a position of understanding from the get go.

 Yes, some people who supported Trump will have a mental illness, in much the same way some people who supported Biden will.